Hamas in the First Intifada: Activities

 During the First Intifada, Hamas routinely published leaflets describing its ideology and calling for Palestinians to take actions against Israel including strikes and demonstrations, often in contradiction to the UNLU's calls for action.
 According to British historian Martin Gilbert, Hamas "declared its own strike days.
 It punished Palestinians who did not follow its injunctions.
 It also set up its own social network to help the poor and the sick.
 Often it opposed strikes which had been called by Yasser Arafat and the PLO-dominated United National Command, because many traders who were Hamas supporters would have suffered.
 It also opposed the frequent calls for strikes in schools, for it attached importance to education."

 In a 2017 study, Alon Burstein of the Hebrew University of Jerusalem found that Hamas leaflets during the First Intifada made more use of references to historical figures than Unified National Leadership of the Uprising leaflets, were more consistent who they identified as enemies and about their long-term vision for Palestine (particularly as the PLO shifted towards peace negotiations), and were "far more silent in the face of repression, with the only aspect accentuated as a result of repressive acts being the group's unique brand of religious-nationalism which Hamas framed as the collective's identity."
 Gilbert wrote that Hamas "associated itself with what it called the ‘chain of Jihad’, extending from the uprising against the British in Palestine in 1936 to the Jihad proclaimed by Islamic leaders after the United Nations partition resolution of 1947."

 Hamas also used its previously-established network to continue to provide social services to Palestinians during the Intifada.
 According to American researcher Sara Roy, "the organization was greatly appreciated and valued by widening sectors of society for providing welfare and social services in an increasingly depleted environment.
 Hamas, its leadership, and its institutions were also renowned for their honesty, decency, and incorruptibility not only by the Palestinian street but also by international officials, who sometimes relied on Hamas — and, I was told, only Hamas — for the grassroots distribution of donor funds."

-Hamas advocated for and used violence against Israelis, murdering a significant number of Israelis during the later years of the Intifada.
+Hamas advocated for and used violence against Israelis and Jews, murdering a significant number of Israelis during the later years of the Intifada.
 According to Kali Robinson of the Council on Foreign Relations, "Hamas's purpose was to engage in violence against Israelis as a means of restoring Palestinian backing for the Brotherhood, which was losing political support to Palestinian Islamic Jihad, a Gaza-based, Iran-sponsored organization that had begun pursuing terrorist operations against Israel."
+Michael Curtis of Rutgers University noted that Hamas is "fundamentally antisemitic" and that, during the Intifada, it "urged Palestinians to kill Israeli soldiers or Jews, to burn Israeli forests and agricultural fields, and to escalate bloodshed."

-It also advocated for violence against Palestinians who opposed it, Palestinians who collaborated with Israel, and against Palestinians involved with recreational drug use and sex work.
+Hamas also advocated for violence against Palestinians who opposed it, Palestinians who collaborated with Israel, and against Palestinians involved with recreational drug use and sex work.
 However, Hamas largely had yet to formulate a coherent military strategy.